The Definition of Allyship

 Listen.
 Learn.
 Evolve.

 As I said at the beginning of this post, allyship comes in different forms and means something different to each person or community.
 But, the bottom line – the big question – is whether, as an ally, you are willing to work the same way that the community you are supporting are.
-If not harder because of the privilege that has given you a head start.
-This criticism is not minority groups being ungrateful (I’m so tired of being grateful), this is the oppressed still asking for your help.
+If not harder because of the privilege that has given you a platform to do so.
+The criticisms you receive are not minority groups being ungrateful (I’m so tired of being grateful), this is the oppressed still asking for your help.
 Do not suddenly stop and take it away, or refuse because you feel that you will receive less or because your feelings have been hurt.

-You can now address this in two ways; take offence to marginalised communities asking for more; Oliver Twist style, and revoke your allyship, or just learn and do better (although please note; there will come a time when your ‘learning’ will need to come into practise – just saying).
+You can now address this in two ways; take offence to marginalised communities asking for more and revoke your allyship, or just learn and do better.
+That being said, there will come a time when your ‘learning’ will need to come into practise.
+You can’t just set your status to ‘learning’ and remain forever silent or ‘unavailable’.

 Listen.
 Learn.
 Evolve.
 We have to, every day, therefore so should you.
 It’s also not up to an ally to decide when the battle has been won and the war is over.
 That is up to the community you are supposedly an ally to to decide.